daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-02-04-February-2024-Goals.md

 ### Writing and manuscripts

-1. USAjobs applications (Feb.
-5 and Feb.
-7)
-2. Finish restructuring of molecular underpinnings (Ch.1)
+1. Finish restructuring of molecular underpinnings (Ch.1)
 2. A.pul gametogenesis final figures, results sections for physio and histology analysis
 3. Write full methods and flush out introduction for marine heatwave manuscript
 4. Knauss Fellowship (Feb.
 15)